viad00/cuda_sync_editing/readme/readme.txt

 To detect also tag properties as IDs, write:

   "id_styles": "Tag id correct|Tag prop",

+To detect words inside quotes values, you will need this option (it overrides "id_styles"):

+  "syncedit_naive_mode": true,

 2) Markdown.
 By default, plugin cannot detect separate words in Markdown.